AryamanSriva/ChatBot/README.md

 - Add more intents and richer training data
 - Integrate speech recognition
-- Use transformer-based models (e.g., BERT)
+- Use transformer-based models (BERT)
 - Deploy on web or mobile